isomerpages/moe-hougangsec/_archive/Secondary One Registration.md

 <details><summary><u><b>
 7. Sec 1 Orientation &amp; GREAT Start Week (Term 1, Week 1, 2 to 4 January 2024)</b></u></summary>

-On Tuesday, 2 January 2024, your child/ward is required to report to the school hall (Level 2) in HS PE Attire by 7.25 am.
+On <u><b>Tuesday, 2 January 2024</b></u>, your child/ward is required to report to the school hall (Level 2) in HS PE Attire by <u><b>7.25 am</b></u>.
 You can view the Orientation Programme [here](https://tinyurl.com/S1Oprog23).
-The schedule for GREAT Start Week will be sent to all parents and guardians via PG before Tuesday, 2 January 2024.
+The schedule for GREAT Start Week will be sent to all parents and guardians via PG before <u><b>Tuesday, 2 January 2024</b></u>.
 Though there are no lessons for the first 3 days, students are expected to bring a working thermometer, stationery and water bottle for the activities planned for the week.

 In case of possible delivery delays for uniforms purchased online, Sec 1 students may report to school in their Primary School uniform for the first week of school, in this case, Primary School PE attire on 2 January 2024.
 For more information on school attire and general appearance, please refer to our [school website (Pupil Management)](https://hougangsec.moe.edu.sg/departments/pupil-management).
 </details>